megabytesofrem/azalea-lang/README.md

 - You should almost _never_ need to specify types, despite being static typed
 - Everything is an expression, with few exceptions
 - Records map 1:1 to Javascript objects

+To allow type-safe code without the headache of having to manually type everything, Azalea employs a static type checker and type inference algorithm based off Hindley Milner and Algorithm W.

 ## Syntax